inconvergent/inconvergent/README.md

-### a computer is a device for turning time into problems
+### a computer is a device for making mistakes really fast